Neo2003/nVidia-NVML-QT5-6-tools/README.md

 You can expand this example as much as you want.<br/>
 Just know that command functions require root privilege for most of them.

-This then transition well with the next one: A fan controller I wrote years ago using nVidia X tools, and ported to NVML recently when Gentoo (The linux I am using) migrated from Plasma 5 to Plasma 6.1.
+This then transition well with the next one: A fan controller I wrote years ago using nVidia X tools, and ported to NVML recently when Gentoo (The Linux I am using) migrated from Plasma 5 to Plasma 6.1.
 I feel the need to switch from Xorg to Wayland and I had to suffer from nVidia tools not working anymore.
 So I then ported my fan tool to NVML.

 ## Simple Fan custom curve application
 My graphic card is a powerful one but not a proper made one.
 It's a Zotac RTX 3090 TI OC and it does not have a proper fan curve.<br/>